 Bachelor of Urban and Regional Planning

-The University of Southern Queensland offers a career-focused degree in Urban and Regional Planning.
-The 4-year professional course equips students with job-ready skills and knowledge.
+The University of Southern Queensland offers a career-focused planning program.
+The four-year professional degree equips students with job-ready skills and knowledge.
 Students use modern mapping technologies and learn about planning laws and community consultation.
 The Bachelor of Urban and Regional Planning (Honours) is accredited by the Planning Institute of Australia (PIA).
-Graduates may seek Planner registration.
+Graduates may seek planner registration.
+You can choose to study online or on campus.
+Gain practical experience through residential schools at UniSQ Toowoomba.

 Graduate Certificate in Urban Planning and Design